RinaldoM/parkshark/README.md

     - endpoint: POST /members
     - comments:
       - Questions Tim:
         - Validation email address?
+Yes
+        - Can a member have multiple license plates?
+          - Combo name - license plate should be unique
             - Edge cases:
               - which fields are (not) allowed to be null?
+                - all fields are required
     - estimation: 5
     - test:
       -